 - If you have asthma or any other allergic disorder.

-- If you think you may be dehydrated - for example, if you have recently had severe diarrhoea or vomiting.
+- If you think you may be lacking in fluid (dehydrated) - for example, if you have recently had severe diarrhoea or vomiting.

 - If you are pregnant, trying for a baby, or breast-feeding.